alexanderlarsen/Saneject/README.md

   end
 ```

-> ⚠️ Last time I checked, Mermaid diagrams don’t render in the GitHub mobile app.
+> ⚠️ Last time I checked, Mermaid diagrams don't render in the GitHub mobile app.
 Use a browser to view them properly.

 `DependencyInjector` (injection passes) first queries `EnemyScope` for `IAudioService` but a binding isn't defined there, so the request bubbles up to `RootScope` which has the binding and provides the `Object`.